Code of conduct for education related penalty notices

 Regular and punctual attendance at school is both a legal requirement and essential for pupils to maximise the educational opportunities available to them.

-Penalty notices are one of a number of important additions to the interventions available to promote better school attendance.
+Penalty notices are one of several important additions to the interventions available to promote better school attendance.
 Improving attendance is essential to improve a child's educational prospects and to avoid putting them at risk of criminal or anti-social behaviour.

-This code of conduct is a requirement of The Education (Penalty Notices) (England) Regulations 2007 including amendments to the regulations in 2013.
+This code of conduct is a requirement of The Education (Penalty Notices) (England) Regulations 2007 including amendments to the regulations in 2013 and 2024.
 The code ensures that the powers to issue penalty notices are applied consistently and fairly across the Local Authority area and that suitable arrangements are in place for the administration of the scheme.

 This code supersedes all previous Local Authority documentation and codes regarding fixed penalty notices.